 Step 1: Pre-qualifications and applications

-In order to begin training to become a driving instructor you must meet a certain criteria as set by the DVSA – Driver and Vehicle Standards Agency.
+In order to begin training to become a Driving Instructor, you must meet certain criteria as set by the DVSA – Driver and Vehicle Standards Agency.

 - Be at least 21 years old

 - Have held a full driving licence for at least 3 years.

 If you meet the above criteria then you can start the process of becoming a Driving Instructor.

 Firstly, you will need to have a criminal record check.
 You must apply for one even if you hold one already.
 There are two ways to do this:

 You can apply online by filling out an application in your browser.

 After filling out your online application you must prove your identity.
 This can be done at a post office that offers the ‘CRB and ID verification’ service and will cost £6.
 You must provide 3 original forms of identification, these could be: